What is in this leaflet

-If you take too much Presolol, you may feel nausea, vomiting, dizziness, lightheaded, faintness and a very slow heart beat.
+If you have taken too much PRESOLOL, you may feel nausea, vomiting, dizziness, lightheaded, faintness and a very slow heart beat.

 Things you must do

-Before starting any new medicine, tell your doctor or pharmacist that you are taking Presolol.
+If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking PRESOLOL.

-Immediately stop taking Presolol if a skin rash or any other allergic reaction occurs.
+Immediately stop taking this medicine if a skin rash or any other allergic reaction occurs.

 Things you must not do

-Do not use Presolol to treat any other conditions unless your doctor tells you to.
+Do not take PRESOLOL to treat any other complaints unless your doctor tells you to.

 Things to be careful of